Yes, you're invited. Here's what to expect and why you should go.

 But the powwow's tradition of welcoming outsiders is an old one.
 It's a family reunion, and the one concept central to the Ojibwe and Dakota world view is this: We are all related.

-So the three largest Ojibwe bands in northern Minnesota invited the locals as well as Gov. Mark Dayton, and they came.
+So the three largest Ojibwe bands in northern Minnesota invited the locals as well as the governor, and they came.
 The next year, the bands invited the entire Minnesota Legislature to their April powwow.

 "We opened a lot of doors and healed a lot of stereotypes," Kingbird said.